Senate Research Center S.B. 1630

 Currently, the county auditor's salary is prohibited from exceeding the amount of the compensation and allowances of the highest paid elected county officer whose salary is set by the commissioners court of the county.
 A county auditor is a county official appointed to a two-year term of office by the state district judges in that county.
 Qualified county auditors are leaving their county jobs to find other work because the salaries offered to them are not competitive with those offered in the private sector.

-As proposed, S.B.
+S.B.
 1630 authorizes Comal County, and certain other counties based on population, to retain a qualified county auditor by offering a greater salary.
 This bill authorizes that salary to exceed the amount of compensation and allowances received by the highest paid elected county officer.
 This bill also provides that the authority to increase the county auditor's salary rests with the commissioners court of the county.

 SECTION BY SECTION ANALYSIS